-Here’s a look at the current expectations for which properties will be involved in PA online gambling, and what software provider(s) they’ve partner with.
+Here’s a look at which properties are involved in PA online gambling, and which software provider(s) they’ve partnered with.
 This information is based on both educated guesses and confirmed/existing relationships.

 |Casino||Applied?||Online casino?||Partner(s)||Online poker?||Partner(s)|

 Harrah’s is owned and operated by Caesars, which is partnered with 888 in New Jersey and in Nevada.
 It also operates WSOP NJ and WSOP NV for online poker.
 There’s every reason to believe these partnerships will carry over in PA.